fishdeity/iRO-Missing_Features_Additions/README.md

 This is a collection of bug fixes and additions for Ragnarok Online (iRO specifically).
 Specifics for each file are:

 ### GPF Types ###
+- **bgm_missing_added.gpf**: Adds and replaces several maps' BGM to proper sound, like Eden 2F's BGM is changed to Morroc music instead of login.
 - **big_card.gpf**: Makes card sprites bigger, thus easier to see.
 - **big_other_items.gpf**: Makes other item sprites bigger.
 Click commit message (words right of the file name above) to see full list of items.
 - **card_art_missing_added.gpf**: Cards missing images have been fixed and added (Rockridge Cramp, Archi, etc).